Bruno-Garcia-Tripoli/workspace/doc/IDEA.md

 - `vcs.xml`: Contains version control configuration, ensuring consistency in how the IDE interacts with the version control system.

+  In some projects, this file may vary for each user, and in such cases, it can be excluded from version control to avoid tracking personal configurations.
 - `encodings.xml`: Manages file encoding preferences, ensuring files are consistently read and written across different environments.
 - `sqldialects.xml`: Stores SQL dialect configurations that help the IDE provide appropriate syntax highlighting and